 Cool Tone | Real Results from Real Patient

-Cool Tone is a revolutionary muscle-sculpting treatment created by the same makers of CoolSculpting.
-The only difference between these two treatments is that Cool Tone focuses on sculpting and firming the muscles to give you a leaner body.
-Cleared by the FDA, this body contouring treatment is painless and lasts as little as 30 minutes each time.
-The targeted muscle groups approved for Cool Tone are the abdominals, glutes, and upper thigh muscles.
+Cool Tone is a revolutionary muscle-sculpting treatment created by the makers of CoolSculpting.
+The only difference between these two treatments is that Cool Tone focuses on sculpting and firming the muscles to give you a leaner body, while CoolSculpting reduces fat.
+Cleared by the FDA, this body contouring treatment is painless and lasts as little as 30 minutes.
+The targeted muscle groups approved for Cool Tone include the abdominals, glutes, and upper thigh muscles.

 Cool Tone Before and After*

-The results seen in the Cool Tone before and after pictures are the actual results from real patients who have received treatments.
-The images are proof that if you are the right candidate for Cool Tone, and select the perfect, skilled technician for your treatments, you can achieve phenomenal results.
+The results seen in the Cool Tone before and after pictures are the actual outcomes from real patients who have received treatments.
+The images are proof that the right candidate for Cool Tone, matched with a reputable, skilled technician can achieve phenomenal results.
 Most patients report a more firm, lean body in 2 to 4 weeks.
 As with any cosmetic procedure, results may vary per person. *

 Learn more about CoolTone >>